inBeat/inbeat-website/content/articles/kids-brand-influencer-marketing.md

 popupstyle1: false
 draft: false
 noindex: false
+weight: 1
+summary: >-
+  Deux par Deux, like most fashion retailers, releases collections two times a year.
+During those collection launches, things are messy and tend to go fast - the marketing department is juggling with multiple deadlines, and the operations team is catching breaking plates.
 ---
 Deux par Deux, like most fashion retailers, releases collections two times a year.
 During those collection launches, things are messy and tend to go fast - the marketing department is juggling with multiple deadlines, and the operations team is catching breaking plates.